KiraYamato94/LasMonjas/README.md

 - Only Zombies can use vents.
 - Zombies can infect other player by standing near to him the needed time.
 Infected players name will turn from blue to yellow but they remain as Survivor during the time limit to use medkit.
 - If the time to use medkit reach 0 (this timer doesn't show anywhere to add tension), that Survivor will turn into a Zombie.
--Nurse is immune to the infection, she can pick a medkit (pointed by pink arrows) from 3 different map location and use it on a infected player (yellow name) to cure it.
+- Nurse is immune to the infection, she can pick a medkit (pointed by pink arrows) from 3 different map location and use it on a infected player (yellow name) to cure it or on a zombie to kill it.
 She can carry only 1 medkit at once and will lose it if she gets killed.
-A healed player has to be infected again to try to turn it into a zombie.
+A healed player will have a pink screen flash, and everyone will hear a heal sound, also that player has to be infected again to try to turn it into a zombie.
+The Nurse gets a permanent speed and vision boost if Survivors delivered 3 or more key items.
 - Infirmary is the Nurse's spawn and only survivors can enter in it.
 After 10 seconds, survivors will be forced to exit it.
 The Nurse can enter and stay in it anytime she wants, also she can leave from 3 different location to prevent Zombie spawn camping.
 There's 2 switches in the Infirmary, the left one is for delivering a key item and the right one is to create the cure when all key items are delivered, making the Survivor team the winner.
 - Survivors have to look for the key items hided in the boxes around the map and deliver them to the Infirmary.
-- Zombies can kill, the Nurse can't and the Survivors can find ammo on random boxes, which makes them able to kill 1 time (after being killed or killing a Zombie they will have to search the same ammo box to recharge their kill button)
+- Zombies can kill (but not close to the Infirmaty), and the Survivors can find ammo on random boxes, which makes them able to kill 1 time (after being killed or killing a Zombie they will have to search the same ammo box to recharge their kill button)
 - Boxes loot are random for every player even the location is the same for everyone.
 There are 60 box on every map, 6 of them contains the key items, 4 contains ammo and the rest are empty.
 For example Survivor 1 can find ammo on Admin while Survivor 2 finds it on Reactor, the same goes with the key items.
 - If you're delivering a key item, you can't search boxes or kill and you'll lose it if you die or turn into a zombie, making the key item return to their original location.
 - If a Zombie disconnects from the game and was the only one, survivors will win.
 Also if the Nurse disconnects, zombie team will win.